-Europe's information ecosystem is at a cross-road.
-Mis- and disinformation, click-bait, media capture, news deserts at local level, unprecedented attacks against journalists and precarious working conditions leading to brain drain in the industry have a potentially devastating impact on the quality of journalism and media pluralism.
-The use of generative artificial intelligence has much potential but also many risks.
+Europe's information ecosystem is at a crossroads.
+Misinformation and filter bubbles, oligarchic media capture and attacks on public-service media, indeed unprecedented attacks on journalists amid their subjection to precarious working conditions-all are leading to a brain drain from the industry.
+This could have a devastating impact on the quality of journalism and media pluralism, already threatened by 'click-bait' profit-seeking and local news 'deserts' deemed unprofitable.
+And generative artificial intelligence cannot fill the gap: it has much potential but carries many risks.

-The 2024 European Parliament elections will set the direction of where the EU goes.
-We will need a European Parliament and a Commission, which continues to be committed to work for a fair Europe respecting trade union and human rights, the rule of law, media freedom and media pluralism and overseeing the implementation of all crucial regulatory mechanisms accomplished in the last five years: the Copyright directive, the Digital Services Act, the Artificial Intelligence Act, the Anti-SLAPP directive and the European Media Freedom Act.
+The 2024 European Parliament elections will set the direction for the EU in the next term.
+We need a parliament and a commission committed to a fair Europe, respecting trade-union and human rights, the rule of law, media freedom and pluralism, and overseeing implementation of the crucial regulatory mechanisms accomplished in the last five years: the copyright directive, Digital Services Act, the Artificial Intelligence Act, the anti-SLAPP directive and the European Media Freedom Act.
+For facts to thrive we need to join forces to build a healthy information ecosystem.

-In the run-up to the elections, the European Federation of Journalists calls for three action points that are crucial to the future of journalism, which must be viable, safe and ethical:
+In the run-up to the June European Parliament elections, the EFJ has set out an agenda with three action points to make journalism viable and safe and to regulate AI.